MEAN HIGH WATER

 This is the homepage for the Charleston Tidal Benchmark, which serves as the main tide gauge referenced for tide levels in the Charleston region.
 The tidal datums (e.g. MLLW, MHW, MHHW) for Charleston are presented here.
 Lunar tide levels predictions can be found here, and the database of historic tide levels can be accessed here.

-NOAA Coastal Flood Event Database
+NWS Coastal Flood Event Database

 Advanced Hydrologic Prediction Service, Charleston, SC